Policy, Deadlines, and Guidance

-Any subpoena issued for the appearance of a witness at a virtual trial shall direct the witness to contact the attorney, or party if not represented, a minimum of seven (7) days in advance of the trial and provide (1) their telephone number and email address they can be reached on the day(s) of trial; and (2) whether they have the ability to appear for a virtual trial, including access to a computer, camera, and/or audio.
+- Any subpoena issued for the appearance of a witness at a virtual trial shall direct the witness to contact the attorney, or party if not represented, a minimum of seven (7) days in advance of the trial and provide (1) a telephone number and email address where they can be reached during the trial; and (2) whether they have the ability to appear for a virtual trial, including access to a computer, camera, and/or audio.
 If the witness cannot access this equipment then it will be the responsibility of the person issuing the subpoena to determine if they are a material witness and, if so, it is the responsibility of the person issuing the subpoena to make arrangements for the witness to appear at a location having sufficient video conference or audio conference capabilities (if approved by the Court).

 - No Recording.
 Video and audio taping of the live feed is strictly prohibited.
 The parties are to instruct the witnesses and family/friends of this prohibition.